naharsoftbd/nsbdpos/README.md

 # nsbdpos
-nsbdpos Is a Laravel pos system, That developed for SME business , Supper shop and Pharmacy
+nsbdpos is a Laravel pos system, That developed for SME business , Supper shop and Pharmacy